atadas10/Data-Modeling-Hub/normalization.md

 To convert the dataset into the third normal form (3NF), **we need to eliminate transitive dependencies**.
 This involves further decomposing the tables to ensure that non-key attributes do not depend on other non-key attributes within the same table.

 In the provided customer dataset, the "CustomerCity" column is functionally dependent on CustomerID but not on the entire primary key (CustomerID).
 This introduces a transitive dependency into the dataset while keeping the tables in the second normal form (2NF).
+To resolve this, we need to separate CustomerCity into its own table.
 To break it down:
 - Create a new table for Customer information, including CustomerID and CustomerName.
 - Create another table for City information, including CityID and CustomerCity.